 33. Don’t File a Claim

 Accidents happen.
-Unfortunately, even one at-fault accident can spike your insurance rates from 10% to 40%, according to CarInsurance.com.
+Unfortunately, even one at-fault accident can spike your insurance rates by 65%, according to CarInsurance.com.
 If you’re looking at a minor fender bender, do a little math before you file a claim.
 In the long run, you might just be able to repair both dinged-up cars for less if you pay out of pocket.

 34. Cut Back on Clutter

 Lighten your load and steer clear of storing things on your roof rack — a habit that encourages efficiency-reducing wind drag.
 Emptying your trunk or hatch of unnecessary heavy loads can also boost your fuel economy.